-- Providing transport discounts to all council staff and businesses in Adur & Worthing through easitADUR & WORTHING, for more active and sustainable travel. - Providing staff with loans for buying bicycles for themselves and public transport season tickets. - Working to improve local air quality through e.g. extending electric vehicle charging provision locally, providing clean (Enterprise) fleet cars and depot vehicles for council staff business use.

-Working to make walking and cycling easier and safer through our Local Cycling and Walking Infrastructure Plan.
+- Providing transport discounts to all council staff and businesses in Adur & Worthing through easitADUR & WORTHING, for more active and sustainable travel. - Providing staff with loans for buying bicycles for themselves and public transport season tickets. - locally, providing clean (Enterprise) fleet cars and depot vehicles for council staff business use. - Working to make walking and cycling easier and safer through our Local Cycling and Walking Infrastructure Plan.
 Developing our own Travel Action Plan to increase sustainable and active travel.